Additional academy training and education not provided by Purdue Global may be required for firefighting or emergency management jobs.

 “How do I get hired?" is one of the most frequently asked questions by volunteers who want to pursue a career in fire and emergency management.
 There are a number of intricacies involved when it comes to being hired in emergency services.*

-So what can a person do to stand out in a competitive field?
+What can you do to stand out in the fire and emergency management field?
 Education is important, but so is experience, networking, and a track record of consistency.

 The Value of Volunteering